-- 01.0 Explain and apply proficiently the diagnosis, service and repair of engines, ignition, fuel, air induction, exhaust, computer engine and emission control systems. - 02.0 Explain and apply proficiently the diagnosis, service, repair and overhaul of automatic transmissions/transaxles. - 03.0 Explain and apply proficiently the operation, assembly, diagnosis, service and repair of manual drivetrains, clutches, transmissions/transaxles, drive and half-shaft universals, constant velocity joints, rear axle differential assembly, limited slip, four-wheel drive and all-wheel drive. - 04.0 Explain and apply proficiently the diagnosis, service and repair of heating and air conditioning, refrigeration, compressors, compressor clutches, evaporators, receiver driers, accumulators, condensers, heating and engine cooling, related control systems, refrigerant recovery, and recycling and handling.
+- 08.0 Explain and apply proficiently the diagnosis, service and repair of engines, ignition, fuel, air induction, exhaust, computer engine and emission control systems. - 09.0 Explain and apply proficiently the diagnosis, service, repair and overhaul of automatic transmissions/transaxles. - 10.0 Explain and apply proficiently the operation, assembly, diagnosis, service and repair of manual drivetrains, clutches, transmissions/transaxles, drive and half-shaft universals, constant velocity joints, rear axle differential assembly, limited slip, four-wheel drive and all-wheel drive. - 11.0 Explain and apply proficiently the diagnosis, service and repair of heating and air conditioning, refrigeration, compressors, compressor clutches, evaporators, receiver driers, accumulators, condensers, heating and engine cooling, related control systems, refrigerant recovery, and recycling and handling.

-I have received, read and understand all policies and procedure 2019-2020 Automotive Service Technology 1 & 2 Master Instruction and agree to abide by them.
+I have received, read and understand all policies and procedures in the 2020-2021 Automotive Service Technology 1 & 2 Master Plan of Instruction and agree to abide by them.

 Student Signature

 Date